folsomcp/specpolFlow/docs-jb/Tutorials/2-Normalizing_Tutorial.md

 ## Normalizing the Individual Orders
 **From here we will refer to the buttons described in the [Introductory Guide](../GetStarted/NormalizingOneSpectrum.md).**

-### Key Navigation Buttons:
+### Useful Navigation Buttons:

 The following buttons will be useful for completing this tutorial:

 * To see the wavelength ranges of the orders, you can open the polynomial degree panel using the `set poly. degree...` button.
 When you hover the mouse over a specific order, a box will appear indicating the wavelength range of the order.
 Also, colors in the panel match the plot-colors of their respective orders.
-* Use the Zoom in and Zoom out buttons to adjust the plot so that the individual lines are visible.
+* Use the `Zin` (zoom in) and `Zout` (zoom out) buttons to adjust the plot so that the individual lines are visible.
 It is recommended that you also visualize the width of the entire spectral order you are working on.
 * To view more of the depth of the line when they appear small, use the zoom button and select an enclosed area that is the width of the window but a much smaller height, with the height starting at the continuum and going down to the bottom of the spectral line.
 * If you have an ok horizontal range, but are too zoomed in or too zoomed out vertically, you can try the `auto-y` button, to automatically scale the vertical axis.
 * Matplotlib's default panning and zooming buttons get overridden by the `include range` and `exclude range` functions.
 Make sure they are not on when you’re exploring the spectra.
 However, the custom buttons for zooming, panning, and auto-scaling will still work, as will the keyboard shortcuts.
-* To see the outcome of any changes you’ve enacted, you have to click `fit cont.`.
+* To see the outcome of any changes you’ve enacted, you have to click `fit cont`.

 ### Setting global fitting parameters:

-Say something about the search bin width and average length for starting values?

-**For now we will keep the default 500 km s$^{-1}$ search bin width.**
+Note that this tutorial uses the default 500 km s$^{-1}$ search bin width.

 ### Telluric/ Noise Dominated orders:
-Let’s get through some of the less rigorous things first.
-In some instances, your observations may have have orders that have very low signal to noise ratios or are dominated by telluric lines (sharps lines created from absorption by the atmosphere).
+In some instances, the observations may have have orders that have very low signal to noise ratios or which are dominated by telluric lines (sharps lines created from absorption by Earth's atmosphere).
 It can be difficult to try to apply the full set of fitting procedures on these orders to get them flat.
 Moreover, these orders contain very little useful information about the real spectrum of the star.

-In these cases, where you aren't planning to use the order anyway, we mostly just want the continuum polynomial to be reasonably well behaved.
-One of the most direct fixes to this is to reduce the order of the polynomial degree.
-In our example, click `set poly. degree...` button, then change orders 1, 2, 38, 39, 40 to have lower values.
-1 or 2 might be a good value.
+In these cases, the priority should be to achieve a reasonably well-behaved continuum polynomial fit.
+You can try reducing the order of the polynomial degree by clicking the `set poly. degree...` button.
+For our example, change orders 1, 2, 38, 39, 40 to have smaller values (like 1 or 2).

 ### Removing Spectral lines from the fit:

-Remember, we essentially are making a common line that the spectral lines extend down from, so we must do our best to make sure they aren’t contributing to the fitting.
-This means we don’t want any of our fit points resting on spectral lines.
-Wherever we see fit point on spectral lines, we use the `exclude range` function to remove those line from being options to place fit points.
-For example, let’s remove this line at ~486 nm ($H \beta$).
+It is important to make sure that spectral lines are not contributing to the polynomial fit.
+None of the "good" continuum points should appear within spectral lines.
+Use the `exclude range` function to remove points within spectral lines from the fit.
+For example, let’s remove the $H \beta$ line at ~486 nm.

 ```{image} ../normplot_images/486_a.png
 :alt: 486_a